History of the Jews in Transnistria: The Transnistrian Jewish Victims of the Holocaust

+On November 11, 1942, the deputy prime minister and foreign minister of Romania, Mihai Antonescu, complained to Gustav Richter, the German (and SS) advisor to the Romanian government on Jewish affairs, about the Germans taking Jews from Transnistria across the Bug and executing them.
+"He even ordered an inquiry into the German massacre of the Jews who had been deported beyond the Bug to the towns to the Uman region."

 After the arrival of the Jewish deportees from Romania in 1941, at least 45,000 Jews Jews of northern and central Transnistria were alive, out of which more than 10,000 were killed by the Germans; this left 35,000 Jews alive.
 According to Jean Ancel, 20,000-22,000 local (Transnistrian) Jews survived the Holocaust.
 Up to 13,000-15,000 local Jews from northern and central Transnistria died because of typhus and other causes related to the poor treatment of the Jews, excluding the executions.
+In his synthesis of Holocaust studies, The Holocaust in History, Michael Marrus wrote, "In all, some 75 percent of the Jews of Transnistria perished".